thoughtspot/thoughtspot.github.io/_admin/users-groups/add-group.md

 To create a group and add privileges for the group:

-1. Log into ThoughtSpot from a browser.
+1. Log in to ThoughtSpot from a browser.
 2. Click on the **Admin** icon, on the top navigation bar.

     ![]({{ site.baseurl }}/images/admin_icon.png)